Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Conclusion

 \section{Conclusion}

-In this paper, we systematically review and sort the most commonly used data products in solar flare forecasting with machine-learning methods.
+In this paper, we systematically review and compare the most commonly used data products for solar flare forecasting using machine learning methods.
 For the flare-response labels, we cross-evaluate the \texttt{Science-Quality} list from NCEI, the operational \texttt{SWPC-FTP} list, and the \texttt{SSW} catalog.
 We also construct an augmented Science-Quality flare list with assigned NOAA active-region numbers and develop a reproducible processing pipeline for generating this enhanced dataset.
 For predictor data, we describe the imaging products from AIA/SDO and HMI/SDO and analyze the quality issues that arise near the solar limb.
 We further examine completeness, missingness, and other quality concerns in the HARP and SHARP parameter datasets.

+{Overall, the choice of data product should be matched to the forecasting objective rather than treated as a fixed universal preference.
+For operational active-region-based forecasting, SWPC-FTP labels and NRT-SHARPs most closely represent the real-time forecasting setting, but their operational limitations should be reported.
+For retrospective machine-learning benchmarks, DEF-SHARPs are preferable because they provide a more stable predictor product, while the choice between SWPC-FTP and science-quality flare labels depends on whether native active-region labels or calibrated flare magnitudes are more important.
+NCEI \texttt{Science-Quality} flare products are best suited to calibrated retrospective analyses, but active-region augmentation and the associated loss of unmatched events must be documented when they are used for active-region-level prediction. \texttt{SSW} and \texttt{SunPy-HEK} should be used with particular caution: \texttt{SSW} behaves as an operational-style catalog before the GOES-R transition, and \texttt{SunPy-HEK} GOES records should be independently validated before being used in model training or evaluation.}